Ice Packs vs. Warm Compresses For Pain

 Be sure to protect any type of heating pad device from coming in direct contact with

 the skin.
-Precautions should be taken to avoid burns, especially if you have nerve
+Precautions should be taken to prevent burns, especially if you have nerve

 damage, such as from diabetes or other health problems.